OL-sergio/OL-sergio/README.md

 2. View incoming requests with passenger details
 3. Accept a ride request
 4. Navigate to the passenger's location
-5. Pick up the passenger and navigate to destination
+5. Pick up the passenger and navigate to the destination
 6. Complete the trip and process payment

 ---